There are over six million auto accidents in the U.S. each year

 Forbes has calculated that the average American will file an auto insurance claim at least once every 18 years.
 Though the likelihood that you’ll be involved in an injury accident involving an automobile in the U.S. this year are not extremely high, it is not unlikely that you will be in a car crash (minor or otherwise) at some point in your life.

 So while the probability of being in an accident is very real, many Americans may not think about what steps to take after an accident.
-This article provides a step-by-step breakdown of what to do after a personal injury accident to safeguard your immediate health and safety, as well as your financial wellbeing and legal rights to compensation, including:
+This article provides a step-by-step breakdown of what to do after a personal injury accident to safeguard your immediate health and safety, as well as your financial well-being and legal rights to compensation, including:

 - How to stay safe after a crash

-- How insurance can protect you
+- How first responders can help you

 - How to file an insurance claim